Ali-Homany/Desktop_Screen_Time_Tracker/README.md

 5. Run Recorder on Startup:

-    Move the shortcut to the `C:\Users\Admiin\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\`.
+    Move the recorder shortcut to the `C:\Users\Admiin\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\`.

-    Now the recorder will run on startup and log the screen time to the active_apps_log.csv file.
+    Now the recorder will run on startup and log the screen time to the screentime.db file.

-6. Run the app.exe to view the screen time.
+6. Run the main.exe to view the screen time.

 <br><br>
 ## Get Involved!